mwiens91/fooskill/docs/overview/rating_system.rst

 **Glicko**

 Glicko calculates two parameters for each player: their rating and their rating deviation.
-Each player starts at rating of 1500.
-Like Elo, if you win a game against a high rated opponent, your rating will increase more than against an average rated opponent; most of the intuition gained from the Elo algorithm will hold with the Glicko algorithm.
+Each player starts at a rating of 1500.
+Like Elo, if you win a game against a highly rated opponent, your rating will increase more than against an average rated opponent—most of the intuition for the Elo algorithm will hold with the Glicko algorithm.

-Each player will also have a rating deviation, which starts and is capped at 350; it will decrease the more confident the system is that the player is at their "true rating".
-A player's rating deviation gets smaller the more active they are and the more predictable their game outcomes are; conversely, their rating deviation gets larger the less active they are and the more unpredictable their game outcomes are.
+Each player will also have a rating deviation, which starts (and is capped) at 350; it will decrease the more confident the system is that the player is at their "true rating".
+A player's rating deviation gets smaller the more active they are and the more predictable their game outcomes are; conversely, a player's rating deviation gets larger the less active they are and the more unpredictable their game outcomes are.

 Glicko states that you can be confident that a player's "true rating" :math:`r'` lies within